ghermens/media2click/Documentation/Configuration/Index.rst

    String

 :aspect:`Description:`
-   Path to your Fluid templates when using the FLUIDTEMPLATE cObject rendering
+   Path to your Fluid templates when using the FLUIDTEMPLATE cObject rendering for videos

+.. _constants-partialrootpath:

 partialRootPath
 """"""""""""""""